Causal Intuition and Delayed-Choice Experiments: The Conventional Formulation of the Delayed-Choice Experiment

-The CT postulates that a single free particle with mass $m$ is described by a retarded wavefunction $\psi(\vec{r},t)$, which satisfies the initial conditions and evolves forwards in time according to the Schr\"{o}dinger equation:
+Let us consider thought experiments with the neutron Mach--Zehnder interferometer (MZI) shown in \mbox{Figure~\ref{fig1}}, where a single neutron is emitted from either source $S1$ or source $S2$.
+The Conventional Formulation (CF) postulates that a single free particle with mass $m$ is described by a wavefunction $\psi(\vec{r},t)$ which satisfies the initial conditions and evolves in time according to the Schr\"{o}dinger equation: